All Episodes

 By the way, 40% off on Amazon.com.

-We're We're gonna end the filibuster completely.
+We're going to end the filibuster completely.

-And we'll impeach the attorney general while we're at it.
+And we'll impeach the Attorney General while we're at it.

-Wow, sounds like oh very angry people out there on the left, but this is where we are.
+Wow, sounds like, oh, very angry people out there on the left, but this is where we are.

 This is who they are.